Bonnie and Clyde: Death car

 Jordan attempted to keep the death car, but Ruth Warren of Topeka, Kansas, the vehicle's legal owner, sued him.
 Jordan relented and allowed her to claim it in August 1934, still covered with blood and human tissue.
 The engine still ran, despite the damage the vehicle took during the ambush.
 Warren picked up the car in Arcadia and drove it to Shreveport, still in its gruesome state.
 From there, she had it trucked to Topeka.

 The bullet-riddled Ford became a popular traveling attraction.
-The car was displayed at fairs, amusement parks, and flea markets for three decades, and once became a fixture at a Nevada race track.
+The car was displayed at fairs, amusement parks and flea markets for three decades, and once became a fixture at a Nevada racetrack.
 There was a charge of one dollar to sit in it.